hjacobs/github-user-team-sync/README.rst

 To run this script, you will need:

-* CSV file with two columns: email and GitHub username
+* CSV file with three columns: email, GitHub username and uid
-* LDAP credentials (LDAP contains mapping from email to uid)
 * OAuth token for the team service (Team service contains mapping from uid to team_id)
 * GitHub personal access token

+The CSV file can be generated with ldap.sh by using LDAP credentials (LDAP contains mapping from email to uid).

 Prerequisites
 =============